 Barangaroo Ferry Wharf

-The Barangaroo Ferry Wharf will increase Sydney’s ferry capacity and service the thousands of residents, visitors and workers travelling to the Barangaroo commercial and residential precinct.
+The Barangaroo Ferry Wharf increases Sydney’s ferry capacity and services the thousands of residents, visitors and workers travelling to the Barangaroo commercial and residential precinct.

 - Delivering high quality transport infrastructure to support the Barangaroo precinct.